fable-compiler/Fable/docs/source/docs/compatibility.md

+ - tagline: Supported F# language features and libraries

 # Compatibility

 The compiler follows two rough guidelines when transforming the code:

-* Keep the [core library](/src/fable-js/fable-core.js) small, falling back to native JS methods when possible.
+* Keep the [core library](https://github.com/fsprojects/Fable/blob/master/import/core/fable-core.js) small, falling back to native JS methods when possible.
 * If it makes the JS code cleaner and more idiomatic, make small changes in F# semantics that don't have a big impact on developers' expectations.